nicopap/cuicui/richtext/README.md

 ## TODO

+- [ ] fab_derive: Split the path detection code in a different crate.
 - [ ] all: design feature gates to avoid compiling stuff not used.
 - [ ] fab parse: performance: use jagged array for `tree::Sections` to avoid insane amount of alloc
 - [ ] richtext: put the public types such as RichText & MakeRichText & WorldBindings into their own mod